 How to Apply

-We use the AMCAS application service as well as a supplemental application to the School of Medicine Columbia.
+We use the AMCAS application service as well as a secondary application to the School of Medicine Columbia.

 After you Apply